paularlott/knot-website/content/docs/example-spaces/ubuntu-desktop.md

 ---
-title: Debian
+title: Ubuntu Desktop
-weight: 20
+weight: 40
 ---

-The following defines a simple Debian space with a volume attached to the home directory, the volume uses hostpath CSI driver which is assumes has been configured within the nomad cluster.
+The following defines a simple Ubuntu 22.04 space which runs a XFCE based desktop environment using the excellent [KasmVNC](https://github.com/kasmtech/KasmVNC).
+The home directory makes use of a volume using the hostpath CSI driver which is assumes has been configured within the nomad cluster.

-The space provides an instance of code-server which can be accessed in the browser via the knot web interface.

 ```hcl {filename=Nomad-Job}
 job "${{.space.name}}-${{.user.username}}" {